8 CISSP Exam Sample Questions to Master the Test

 Analysis & Breakdown:

-Correct Answer: C. The SOC analyst's primary role in this situation (Identification phase of incident response) is to triage the event, confirm it's a legitimate incident (not a false positive), and then escalate it according to the incident response plan.
-Escalating to the Computer Incident Response Team (CIRT) ensures that a dedicated team with the necessary authority, expertise, and resources can take over.
-The CIRT is responsible for coordinating the comprehensive response, making informed decisions about containment, eradication, recovery, and communication, ensuring the incident is handled systematically and effectively while minimizing business impact.
+Correct Answer: C. In the Identification phase of incident response, the primary job of the SOC analyst is to triage the alert and confirm it is a real incident rather than a false positive.
+Once the activity is confirmed as suspicious, the analyst must follow the response plan and escalate the matter.
+Escalating to the Computer Incident Response Team (CIRT) ensures that a dedicated team with the proper authority and expertise takes control.
+The CIRT coordinates the full response, makes decisions about containment, and handles communication to minimize the impact on the business.
 This step formalizes the incident handling process.

 Actionable Takeaways & Study Tips

-• Reflection Prompt: Review your organization's incident response plan.
-Are the immediate steps for an SOC analyst clearly defined?
-What are the escalation paths for different incident severities?
+- Reflection Prompt: Review your own organization's incident response plan.
+Are the first steps for a SOC analyst clearly defined?
+Do you know the escalation path for a compromised admin account?

-• Focus on the specific actions and goals of each phase.
-For instance, Identification and Triage happen before deep analysis or drastic containment measures.
-The SOC analyst is primarily an "identifier" and "escalator" in complex situations.
+- Focus on the specific goals of each phase.
+Identification and triage happen before you take drastic containment measures.
+The analyst functions as an identifier and an escalator in these situations.

-• Your study should emphasize the operational roles and responsibilities within a security team (e.g., SOC analyst, incident responder, forensic investigator, CISO).
-Knowing who does what, and when, is a common theme in Security Operations questions.
+- Study the different roles in a security team, such as the SOC analyst, incident responder, forensic investigator, and CISO.
+Knowing who is responsible for which task is a common theme in Security Operations questions.

 8. CISSP Domain 8: Software Development Security Sample Question

-Domain 8, Software Development Security, is a crucial area that focuses on integrating security throughout the entire Software Development Lifecycle (SDLC).
-For IT professionals involved in development, architecture, or security assurance, this domain emphasizes that security is not an afterthought but an intrinsic part of software creation from requirements gathering to deployment and maintenance.
-It tests your understanding of secure coding principles, application vulnerability assessments, and how to effectively embed security controls and testing methods at each stage of development.
-Questions often present scenarios where you must choose the most effective security control, testing method, or design principle at a specific stage of the SDLC to mitigate common application vulnerabilities.
+Software Development Security, known as Domain 8, is an essential topic that centers on building security into the entire Software Development Lifecycle (SDLC).
+For IT professionals working in development, architecture, or security assurance, this domain makes it clear that security cannot be a bolt-on feature.
+Instead, security must be an organic part of software creation from the first requirements meeting to final deployment and ongoing maintenance.
+The exam tests your grasp of secure coding principles, application vulnerability assessments, and the ways to embed security controls at every development stage.
+Questions often present scenarios where you must select the most effective security control, testing method, or design principle to stop common application vulnerabilities.

 Strategic Analysis of a Sample Question

-Scenario: During the formal testing phase of a web application's SDLC, a quality assurance (QA) team is tasked with identifying security vulnerabilities that could result from insecure coding practices, such as SQL injection, cross-site scripting (XSS), and broken authentication.
-A key constraint is that the QA team does not have access to the application's source code and needs to test the application as an end-user or external attacker would.
-Which of the following testing methods should be performed?
+Scenario: During the formal testing phase of a web application's SDLC, a quality assurance (QA) team must identify security vulnerabilities.
+These might include flaws caused by poor coding, such as SQL injection, cross-site scripting (XSS), and broken authentication.
+A major constraint is that the QA team does not have access to the application's source code.
+They must test the application from the perspective of an end-user or an external attacker.
+Which of the following testing methods should the team perform?

 A. Static Application Security Testing (SAST) B. Dynamic Application Security Testing (DAST) C. Code review D. Unit testing